-I’m Nicola, I’m 32.
-I have two boys, my eldest is four years old and has Down Syndrome which also feeds into the material I write.
+I’m Nicola, I’m 33.
+I have three boys, my eldest is five years old and has Down Syndrome which also feeds into the material I write.
 I’m a passionate Down Syndrome advocate and feel very strongly about the messages around disability from the testing carried out in pregnancy to use of people first language (person with Down Syndrome rather than Down Syndrome person).
 He’s a wonderful little boy who brings kindness and joy everywhere we go.
-My younger son is also a delight.
-He’s 18 months and a complete live-wire.
-He climbs on everything, shrieks a lot and when he’s awake (most of the time) I can barely even get to the toilet!
-I’ve been happily married to my husband for 8 years, although he has Crohn’s disease and has been very ill over the past six years with that.
+My middle son is also a delight.
+He’s 2 and a half years old and a complete live-wire.
+He climbs on everything, talks non stop and is the most enthusiastic baby cuddler you'll ever meet!
+My youngest son is only 12 days old so I don't have many observations to make about his personality just yet!
+I’ve been happily married to my husband for almost 10 years.
+He has Crohn’s disease and has been very ill over the past seven years with that.
 We tend to have periods where we’re counting the weeks since he was last hospitalised but thankfully his heavy medication regime has kept him out of hospital all of 2016, which is rather a miracle.

 So thanks for stopping by and I hope you leave feeling encouraged in the small steps we can take to make our homes happier places.
 From our homemaking, the way we bring up our children, the places we find the rest and joy for ourselves, with the food we eat, to the people we spend time with.
 Not everyone has a Pinterest perfect and instagrammable life and that’s ok.
 Here’s to having a happy home, even if it is a little rough around the edges!